fabianleeaws/firehoseanalytics/doc-module-02.md

 Ensure the region at the top right corner is **Oregon**:

 ![KDG Region](./imgs/02/02.png)

+**Note**: While the cognito user KDG will use is created in Oregon region, the target Kinesis Firehose can be in Singapore region

 - Part 1: Select Template - Select **Next**
 - Part 2: Specify Details - Enter **[iamuser-kinesis-generator]** as the stack name.
 Enter **[iamuser-kinesis-user]** as the username and choose a strong password.
 Select **Next**